H’seven

 The eye’s relative position and speed is displayed in an unobtrusive optic in the upper left corner of Pojade’s vision.
 It does little to distract him from Hergenrather’s glacial stare as their view levels on the target vehicle.

 “She looks like her skin is dyed black.”
 Pojade says.
-“What’s that all about?”
+“What the Hell’s that all about?”

 “Irrelevant.
 Are you sure the other two are in the back?”